-MISSION, VISION, VALUES, AND PHILOSOPHY
+MISSION, VISION, VALUES, PHILOSOPHY & INTERPROFESSIONAL CORE COMPETENCIES

 The mission of Nursing and Health Sciences is to facilitate an interprofessional learning environment in which students become safe, accountable, and culturally responsive healthcare professionals.
 Faculty and students embrace excellence and model ethical leadership, while advancing the art and science in healthcare.
 Faculty and students adopt an attitude of inquiry.
 Ideas are generated, assumptions are questioned, and the art of investigation is prized.

 Nursing and Health Sciences will be an influential resource in health education and promotion for the residents of the Salinas Valley.

 Nursing and Health Sciences facilitates the development of healthcare professionals